-In my previous article, ‘Graduates: Who they are and why we need them’, I looked at the reasons for the increased pressure on employers to recruit graduate talent.
-Although we shouldn’t over-generalise, I also explored the common shared traits of this young population entering the workforce.
+In our previous article, ‘Graduates: Who they are and why we need them’, we looked at the reasons for the increased pressure on employers to recruit graduate talent.
+Although we shouldn’t over-generalise, we also explored the common shared traits of this young population entering the workforce.

 This younger generation was born with a smartphone in their hand; make use of technology to convey your message and show off your branding.
 Ensure your online recruitment process highlights the fact that your business can use technology and innovate.
 Keep in mind that the experience for the candidate should be smooth and engaging, and importantly it should offer them feedback in return for their time investment.